meilisearch/specifications/text/0123-distinct-attribute-setting-api.md

 ## 5. Future Possibilities
 - Replace `POST` HTTP verb with `PATCH`
-- Add dedicated error to avoid using generic `bad_request` error code.
+- Add dedicated error to avoid using generic `bad_request` error code
-- Return an error when `displayedAttributes` is defined as an empty array.
+- Return an error when `distinctAttribute` is specified as an empty string